 Moody's credit ratings are on a rating scale that ranges from Aaa to C, which represents the range from highest to lowest quality of such securities rated.
-A rating of "B" by Moody's is within the sixth highest of nine categories and is assigned to debt securities which are considered speculative and are subject to high credit risk.
+A rating of "Ba" by Moody's is within the fifth highest of nine categories and is assigned to debt securities which are considered speculative and are subject to high credit risk.
 The addition of a 1, 2 or 3 modifier after a rating indicates the relative standing within a particular rating category.
-The modifier 1 indicates that the obligation ranks in the higher end of its generic rating category and the modifier 2 indicates a mid-range ranking.
-The "positive" rating outlook indicates the higher-than-average likelihood of a positive rating change over the medium term.
+The modifier 1 indicates that the obligation ranks in the higher end of its generic rating category, the modifier 2 indicates a mid-range ranking, and the modifier 3 represents a lower standing within the rating category.
+The "stable" rating outlook indicates a low likelihood of a rating change over the medium term.

 S&P's issuer credit ratings are on a rating scale that ranges from AAA to D, which represents the range from highest to lowest quality.
 The ratings from AA to CCC may be modified by the addition of a plus (+) or minus (-) sign to show the relative standing within the major rating categories.
-An issuer credit rating of "B" by S&P is within the sixth highest of ten categories and indicates that the obligor currently has the capacity to meet its financial commitments but adverse business, financial, or economic conditions will likely impair the obligor's capacity or willingness to meet its financial commitments.
+An issuer credit rating of "BB" by S&P is within the fifth highest of ten categories and indicates that the obligor is less vulnerable in the near term than other lower-rated obligors, but it faces major ongoing uncertainties and exposure to adverse business, financial, or economic conditions that could lead to the obligor's inadequate capacity to meet its financial commitments.
 S&P assigns "stable" outlooks to issuer ratings when S&P believes that a rating is not likely to change over the shorter term (generally up to one year).

 S&P's long-term credit ratings of individual securities are on a rating scale that ranges from AAA to D, which represents the highest to lowest quality of such securities rated.
 The ratings from AA to CCC may be modified by the addition of a plus (+) or minus (-) sign to show the relative standing within the major rating categories.
 A long-term credit rating of "BB" is within the fifth highest of ten categories.
-Securities with a BB credit rating are considered less vulnerable to non-payment than other speculative issues but face major ongoing uncertainties or exposure to adverse business, financial, or economic conditions that could lead to the obligor's inadequate capacity to meet its financial commitments on these obligations.
+Securities with a "BB" credit rating are considered less vulnerable to non-payment than other speculative issues but face major ongoing uncertainties or exposure to adverse business, financial, or economic conditions that could lead to the obligor's inadequate capacity to meet its financial commitments on these obligations.

 Fitch's issuer credit ratings are on a rating scale that ranges from AAA to D which represents the range from highest to lowest quality.
 The ratings from AA to CCC may be modified by the addition of a plus (+) or minus (-) sign to show the relative standing within the major rating categories.
-An issuer credit rating of B by Fitch is within the sixth highest of eleven categories and indicates that material default risk is present, but a limited margin of safety remains.
-Financial commitments are currently being met; however, capacity for continued payment is vulnerable to deterioration in the business and economic environment.
-Fitch's outlooks indicate the direction a rating is likely to move over a one to two-year period, reflecting financial or other trends that have not yet reached or been sustained the level that would cause a rating action, but which may do so if such trends continue.
+An issuer credit rating of "BB" by Fitch is within the fifth highest of eleven categories and indicates an elevated vulnerability to default risk, particularly in the event of adverse changes in business or economic conditions over time; however, business or financial flexibility exists that supports the servicing of financial commitments.
+Fitch's outlooks indicate the direction a rating is likely to move over a one to two-year period, reflecting financial or other trends that have not yet reached or sustained at the level that would cause a rating action, but which may do so if such trends continue.
 A "stable" outlook indicates neither an upward nor negative trend on the rating scale.